-Spokane Valley provides businesses with low operating costs and an available skilled workforce.
-What’s more, the city’s vibrant community and exciting quality of life make recruiting or relocating employees an easy process.
+Spokane Valley is home to a growing number of professionals or organizations that offer customized, knowledge-based services to customers.
+From engineering firms to health care providers to legal and financial companies – these businesses are finding low operating costs and an available skilled workforce.
+What’s more, the city’s vibrant community and quality of life make recruiting or relocating employees an easy process.

 Spokane Valley’s advantage begins with its low taxes.
 The city does not impose a local Business & Occupation tax and has not increased the city property taxes for six years.
 It is also home to friendly worker’s compensation rates that keep costs low by basing the rates on hours worked rather than the wages paid.